 With your arms opened wide, I'm coming home tonight

 Gone for four weeks at a time, that's not what I had in mind

 The things we all have to do to pay our bills on time

 Nothing else matters, you'll know the path you're on is right

 PS: Looks like it's official.
 I am doing a good job in PNG indeed!
-Here are the positive comments I received from the Deputy Production Superintendent which I forwarded to all the relevant bosses, both Oil Search and WorleyParsons.
+Here are the positive comments I received from the Deputy Production Superintendent which I forwarded to all the relevant bosses.
 This certainly ends my third rotation on a good note!